James4Ever0/notes/intrisic sshd configuration errors.md

 ---

-`-R` will not allow you to open `0.0.0.0` port on remote machine unless you configure somethong like below. if not, use `socat` to finally deliver the forwarded remote local port to remote public port.
+`-R` will not allow you to open `0.0.0.0` port on remote machine unless you configure something in `/etc/ssh/sshd_config` like below. if not, use `socat` to finally deliver the forwarded remote local port to remote public port.

 ```config
 AllowTcpForwarding yes